alcohols page header image, students working in the lab

 Alcohols

-Alcohols all contain the hydroxyl functional group (R-OH), it is the presence of the -OH hydroxyl group which is responsible for the reactions and much of chemistry of alcohols.
+Alcohols all contain the hydroxyl functional group (R-OH), it is the presence of this -OH hydroxyl group which is responsible for the reactions and much of chemistry of alcohols.
 Alcohols are named from the corresponding alkane by replacing the -e at the end of the alkane name by -ol.
-Alcohols can be classified as primary, secondary or tertiary depending on the number of alkyl groups attached to the carbon atom bonded to the hydroxyl group.
+Alcohols can be classified as primary, secondary or tertiary depending on the number of alkyl groups attached to the carbon atom bonded to the hydroxyl group; for example:

 primary alcohols secondary alcohols tertiary alcohols

-This difference between primary, secondary and tertiary alcohols is shown below:
+This difference in structure between primary, secondary and tertiary alcohols is shown in the image below:

-One thing that is often confusing in chemistry is the use of the words oxidation and reduction; this is simply because there are so many different definitions that chemists use for these two words, for example oxidation can be:
+One thing that is often confusing in chemistry is the use of the words oxidation and reduction; this is simply because there are so many different definitions that chemists use for these two words, for example oxidation can be described as:

 Mild oxidation of alcohols

-As an example of the oxidation process consider the oxidation of the primary alcohol ethanol to the aldehyde ethanal, the apparatus set-up is shown below.
-The set-up is simple distillation, the alcohol ethanol has a boiling point of 780C while the ethanal has a boiling point of only 230C.
-The oxidising agent, the dichromate and sulfuric acid are added to the pear shaped flask first then the ethanol is dripped in slowly.
+As an example of the oxidation process consider the oxidation of the primary alcohol ethanol to the aldehyde ethanal, the apparatus set-up to carry out this oxidation reaction is shown below.
+The set-up is simple distillation; the alcohol ethanol has a boiling point of 780C while the aldehyde ethanal has a boiling point of only 230C.
+The oxidising agent; that is the potassium or sodium dichromate and sulfuric acid are added to the pear shaped flask first then the alcohol ethanol is dripped in slowly.
 Gently warming will cause the ethanal vapour to enter the Liebig condenser where it will liquefy and collect in the flask.
-It is good practice to cool the flask in iced water since the boiling point of the ethanal is close to room temperature (250C) and from my experience ethanal is very good at giving you a thumping headache!
+It is good practice to cool the flask in iced water since the boiling point of the ethanal is close to room temperature (250C) and from my experience ethanal vapour is very good at giving you a thumping headache!

 apparatus set-up for the oxidation of alcohols

-The equation for this oxidation reaction is often written as shown below, here the symbol [O] is used to represent the oxidising agent.
+Equation for this oxidation reaction are often written as shown below, here the symbol [O] is used to represent the oxidising agent.

 equation for the oxidation of ethanol to ethanal